ethz-let/MathJax-Node-Accessibility-Demo/readme.md

       **Output structure:**
       ```
       {
-          success: value,
           timeMS: value,
+          errodCode: value,
           errorMsg: value,
-          html: ["value1", "value2", "value3", ...]
+          html: {
+            "key1": { content: "...", errorMsg: null },
+            "key2": { content: "...", errorMsg: null },
+            "key3": { content: null, errorMsg: "..." },
+            ...
           }
+      }
       ```
-      `success`-attribute:
-      Value will be 1 (true) or 0 (false), depending on the status.
       `timeMS`-attribute:
-      Value will contain information about the serverside processing time.
+      the value will contain information about the serverside processing time.
-      `errorMsg`-attribute (appended if success = 0):
+      `errorMsg`-attribute:
+      the attribute will contain an error message, describing an error which occured during processing the whole package.
+      the attribute will be null if no error occured.
+      `errorCode`-attribute:
-      the value will contain an error message.
+      the attribute will contain an error code, describing an error which occured during processing the whole package.
-      `html`-attribute (appended if success = 1):
+      the attribute will be null if no error occured.
+      `html`-attribute (null if an error occured, while processing the whole package):
+      If no error occured during processing and validating the whole package this attribute will contain a list of objects.
+      Each object represents a failed or successfull rendering of the refering *HTML*-input string.
+      Each object's key equals the key of the related *HTML*-input string.
+      Each object contains a content-attribute and an errorMsg-Attribute.
+      If no error occured during rendering the related input string, the output-object's content-attribute will contain a *HTML*-string while the errorMsg-Attribute will contain a null-value.
+      If an error occured during rendering the related input string, the output-object's content-value will be set to null while the errorMsg will contain a string, describing the error.
+      If no error occured the rendered strings can be accessed with output.html.key.content....
-      the value will contain *HTML* strings packed into an array.
-Each value must be unescaped, e.g with decodeURI().
+      In this case the content string must be unescaped, e.g with decodeURI().

 ## cURL Commands